-Through climate scenario analysis, the Company has identified physical and transitional risks and opportunities that could impact the Company.
-The insights from the climate scenario analysis were used to further define climate-related risks and opportunities for the Company in the near and long term, integrated into its strategic planning processes and ERM program, and will continued to be refined as the climate roadmap is operationalized and further integrated.
+Through climate scenario analysis, the Company has identified physical and transitional risks and opportunities.
+The insights from the climate scenario analysis were used to further define climate-related risks and opportunities for the Company in the near and long term, integrated into its strategic planning processes and ERM program, and will continue to be refined as the Company's climate roadmap is operationalized and further integrated.